How to Invest in xAI Stock in 2026

 - Amazon (AMZN) runs Amazon Web Services (AWS), the world's largest cloud computing provider.
 A significant amount of future AI computing will likely be run on its servers.
 It also owns ~15% of Anthropic.

-Dell (DELL) was also contracted to build half of the racks needed to power xAI's new Memphis-based supercomputer.
+Dell (DELL) was also contracted to build half of the racks needed to power xAI's original supercomputer, and Cisco (CSCO) — in addition to being an investor in xAI — has partnered with Nvidia to help it deploy AI factories.

 While none of these companies are working on the exact same problems as xAI, they either benefit from or are themselves investing heavily in artificial intelligence.